Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations

-In this section, we do not indicate the shearing vectors whenever possible.
-This Lie superalgebra is the complete prolong of its negative part, see Subsec.~\ref{ssExDef}.
+Whenever possible in this section, we do not indicate the shearing vectors.
+This Lie superalgebra is the complete prolong of its negative part, see Section~\ref{ssExDef}.

-For $p=0$, the $\fg_0$-action on $\fg_{-1}$ is that on the tensor product of a 2-dimensional space on the space of semidensities in 2 odd indeterminates.
-So we may not just reduce the formulas derived for $p=0$ modulo $2$.
+\underline{For $p=0$}, the $\fg_0$-action on $\fg_{-1}$ is that on the tensor product of a~2-dimensional space on the space of semi--densities in 2 odd indeterminates.
+So it is not possible to just reduce modulo $2$ the formulas derived for the characteristic~$0$.
 We have to understand how $\fg_0$ acts on $\fg_{-1}$ when $p=2$.
-For this we use the explicit form of elements of $\fvle(4|3)$ for $p=2$, see eq.~\eqref{D_{f,g}p=2}.
+For this, we use the explicit form of elements of $\fvle(4|3)$ for $p=2$, see equation~\eqref{D_{f,g}p=2}.